rafaelcamelo31/graduate-go-course/projects/clean_architecture/README.md

 # Testing

-- Run `docker compose up -d` to start up database container with seeds.
+- Run `docker compose up -d` to start up application and database container with seeds.
 - I used Postman for testing purpose:

 ### REST API